KuyaMecky/YouTube-Plugin-Embed-Version-Obfuscated-Version-/Install-this-plugin.php/Installation guide.md

 5. **Embed YouTube Live Broadcasts**
     - Use the provided shortcode `[youtube_live']` to embed live broadcasts in your posts or pages.

+## Admin Panel Configuration

+1. **Change Channel ID and Title Filter**
+    - Navigate to `Settings` > `YouTube Live Broadcasts`.
+    - In the settings page, you will find options to change the Channel ID and set a Title Filter.
+    - Enter the desired Channel ID.
+    - Set the Title Filter to include or exclude specific keywords.
+    - Save the changes.

 ## Troubleshooting
 - Ensure that your server meets the PHP version requirement.
 - Verify that the YouTube API key is correct and has the necessary permissions.